 Prepping the Vintage Cabinet for Painted Layers

 Next, the piece was flipped back over, hardware removed, and the piece was prepped in my standard How to Prep Painted Furniture fashion.
+I always hear about painting furniture without sanding and no prep needed.
+But I like to play things safe and go with a thorough prep.
 Ready for paint!

 Choosing Paint Colors